-Aerial Boots are also known as 'gaiters', they provide protection to the foot and ankle during training and performance.
-Depending on the length of gaiter, they can also protect right up to the bottom of the knee.
+Aerial Boots are also known as aerial trapeze gaiters.
+They provide protection to the foot and ankle during training and performance.
+Depending on the length of gaiter, they can also protect all the way up, to the bottom of the knee.

 Prevention is always better than cure – so if you are considering starting aerial activities, it would be wise to purchase gaiters before you do any possibly lasting nerve damage to the foot.

 - Section 1 | Styles and Lengths GO

 - Section 2 | Materials and What they do Best GO